bestia-dev-archived/codetour_export_to_md/README.md

 I prepared this project as a proof of concept how the "export to md" could look like.
 The resulting md is very nice.
 It is a file and therefore it can be committed to Github.
 In the md there are links to the source code on Github.
-That way all coders can follow the code flow on the actual code.
+This way all coders can follow the code flow on the actual code.

 ## example